-Average monthly atmospheric pressure: 1002 mb (low pressure)
+Average monthly atmospheric pressure: 1021 mb (generally high pressure conditions prevailed)

-Average monthly humidity: 97.5% (record humidity even for December – such high humidity is fast becoming the norm for October – March these days.
+Average monthly humidity: 84.9% (humid again – such high humidity is fast becoming the norm for October – March these days.

 If you want to visit another weather station packed with information – try this site: Southampton Weather Station